iVcente/interlace/README.md

   control.

 The assembled ffmpeg command is always visible at the bottom, and **editable** -- tweak it and hit Run to execute your own command verbatim.
-Before a run, Interlace flags common container/codec mismatches (e.g. an ASS subtitle bound for an MP4) with a suggestion.
+Before a run, interlace flags common container/codec mismatches (e.g. an ASS subtitle bound for an MP4) with a suggestion.

 ## Requirements

-Interlace calls `ffmpeg` and `ffprobe` -- it does **not** bundle them.
+interlace calls `ffmpeg` and `ffprobe` -- it does **not** bundle them.

 - Install a recent ffmpeg build and put `ffmpeg`/`ffprobe` on your `PATH`, or
 - Open the **⚙** panel in the app and point it at your binaries directly.